TonyLoreto/alacritty/README.md

 # My Alacritty configuration

+Alacritty doesn't create a alacritty.yml file for you.
+Yo must create it in the following location: ~/.config/alacritty

-For easily chage themes install
+To easily chage themes install:

 npm i -g alacritty-themes